-The Company recognized an Income Tax benefit of USD 1,970 thousand for the fiscal year ended December 31, 2022, as against the Income Tax expense of USD 4,584 thousand for fiscal year 2021.
-This variation is mainly explained by the inclusion of the tax inflation adjustment on accumulated losses as from fiscal year 2021.
-Moreover, the impact on the balances of net deferred assets and liabilities generated by the change in the rate due to the amendments introduced by Law No. 27630 has been recorded during fiscal year 2021.
+The Company recognized an Income Tax benefit of USD 10,909 thousand for the fiscal year ended December 31, 2022, as against the Income Tax benefit of USD 48,911 thousand for fiscal year 2021.
+This variation is mainly explained by the recognition of the inflation adjustment for tax purposes on accumulated tax losses in fiscal year 2021.